|

 The city of Chandigarh

-in the north-west and Haryana in the south-east.
-Being the capital of
+Punjab in the north-west and Haryana in the south-east.
+Being the

-two states, Punjab and Haryana as well as a Union Territory of
+capital of two states, Punjab and Haryana as well as a Union

-– “Chandi” which refers to the goddess whose temple is located
+words – “Chandi” which refers to the goddess whose temple

-close by and “Garh” which means a fort.
-Also known as the “City
+is located close by and “Garh” which means a fort.
+Also known

-Beautiful”, Chandigarh is widely appreciated for its cleanliness.
+as the “City Beautiful”, Chandigarh is widely appreciated for

-connected by air, road and rail and has much to offer the discerning
+by air, road and rail and has much to offer the discerning traveller

-traveller who is guaranteed to see glimpses of the city’s past, culture
+who is guaranteed to see glimpses of the city’s past, culture and

 Here